How to Use Data to Improve Quality and Patient Safety

 Health Systems Cannot Afford to Overlook Patient Safety

-Whether looking at the bottom line or, more significantly, the human face of patient harm, safety is an issue that health systems must prioritize.
+Whether looking at the bottom line or, more significantly, the human face of patient harm and medical errors, safety is an issue that healthcare organizations must prioritize.
 People don’t come to hospitals to suffer from or die of preventable harm, yet it’s the third leading cause death in U.S. Furthermore, as value-based care escalates, patient harm will increasingly cost health systems money.
 No one gains when patients are hurt.

 Patient safety won’t be achieved without quality improvement measures that include integrated clinical, cost, and operational data; automation; actionable insight; and full integration across the continuum of care.
 If organizations leverage predictive analytics and machine learning to make safety an overarching cultural goal, then other factors that define a successful health system will fall into place—including reimbursement and patient satisfaction scores.
 Everyone stands to gain with improved patient safety.
 As American physician and educator Arthur L. Bloomfield (1888–1962) explained, safety is an industry imperative: “There are some patients whom we cannot help; there are none whom we cannot harm.”